 Penstemon is one of our more spectacular native plants.
 Found in mountainous areas and their foothills, the herbaceous species is a temperate zone darling and thrives in most areas of the western United States.
 Also called Beard Tongue, the plant produces dozens of tubular flowers arranged on a tall stalk.

-If you have gone hiking in areas of Mexico to western North America from May to August, you will have seen these attractive flowers.
-Penstemon plants are related to Snapdragons and come in a variety of cultivated hues for the home gardener.
+You will have seen these attractive flowers if you have gone hiking in Mexico to western North America from May to August.
+Penstemon plants are related to Snapdragons and come in various cultivated hues for the home gardener.
 The flowers are perfectly shaped to accommodate hummingbirds, who spend their nesting period at the Penstemon snack bar.

 You can grow Penstemon from seed.
 They begin as rosettes low to the ground before forming the characteristic flower stalk.
 Indoor sowing should begin in late winter.
 Seedlings are ready to transplant when they have a second set of true leaves.